scv-scan

 What does this skill do?

-Systematically audit Solidity smart contract codebases for security vulnerabilities using a 4-phase approach - load a vulnerability cheatsheet, sweep code with grep and semantic analysis, deep-validate candidates against reference files, and output a severity-ranked findings
+Systematically audit Solidity smart contract codebases for security vulnerabilities.
+It employs a structured, four-phase approach to load vulnerability references, sweep code with grep and semantic analysis, deep-validate candidates, and output severity-ranked findings.

 Where can I find the source code?